Trump, Biden fight over the raging virus, climate and race

 NASHVILLE, Tenn.
 (AP) — President Donald Trump and Democratic challenger Joe Biden fought over how to tame the raging coronavirus during the campaign’s closing debate, largely shelving the rancor that overshadowed their previous face-off in favor of a more substantive exchange that highlighted their vastly different approaches to the major domestic and foreign challenges facing the nation.

-The president declared the virus, which killed more than 1,000 Americans on Thursday alone, will “go away.”
+The Republican president declared the virus, which killed more than 1,000 Americans on Thursday alone, will “go away.”
 Biden countered that the nation was heading toward “a dark winter.”

 “Anyone who is responsible for that many deaths should not remain as president of the United States of America,” Biden said.